cyberbotics/webots-doc/guide/webots-licenses.md

 available for purchase at different price tags.
-They include special robot models (e.g., NAO, DARwIn-OP, e-puck, Thymio 2, etc.) which can be programmed using different programming languages (e.g., C/C++, Matlab, Python) or interfaces to third party softwares or hardwares, etc. They are all described on the Cyberbotics website.
+They include special robot models (e.g., NAO, DARwIn-OP, e-puck, Thymio 2, etc.) which can be programmed using different programming languages (e.g., C/C++, Matlab, Python) or interfaces to third party software or hardware, etc. They are all described on the Cyberbotics website.

 ### Webots licences overview